brunorr/brunorr.github.io/_posts/2019-02-28-badusb-digispark.md

 I haven't tried on linux yet.
 Will be doing this really soon.

 <div class="spacer"></div>
 ## Coding

+There's varius libraries available to Digispark.
+We will be using the **Digikeyboard.h** library in order to simulate a new keyboard plugged in the machine.

+I will not explain about the Arduino, it's IDE or commmands, there are many great tutorials on the internet, much better ones then i could write. :)

+You could start reading a little bit about the environment and language [here](https://www.arduino.cc/en/Guide/Environment) and [here](https://www.arduino.cc/reference/en/).

 #### Hello World

 #### Rubber Ducky Scripts to Digispark